-Note: If the sample meets the package requirements for the declarations of length, width, and weight proceed to Step 12 to verifying the thickness declaration.
+Note: If the sample meets the package requirements for the declarations of length, width, and weight proceed to step 3 to verify the thickness declaration.

-- 12. Measure the thickness of the plastic sheet with a micrometer using the following guide.
+- 1. Follow the procedures in Section 2.3.7.
+"Evaluating Results" to determine the lot conformance requirements for length, width, and weight. - 2.
+If the sample failed to meet the package requirements for any of these declarations, no further measurements are necessary.
+The lot fails to conform. - 3.
+Measure the thickness of the plastic sheet with a micrometer using the following guide.
 Place the micrometer on a solid level surface.
 If the dial does not read zero with nothing between the anvil and the spindle head, set it at zero.
 Raise and lower the spindle head or probe several times; it should indicate zero each time.
-If it does not, find and correct the cause before proceeding. - 13.
+If it does not, find and correct the cause before proceeding. - 4.
 Take measurements at five uniformly distributed locations across the width at each end and five locations along each side of each roll in the sample.
-If this is not possible, take measurements at five uniformly distributed locations across the width of the product for each package in the sample. - 14.
+If this is not possible, take measurements at five uniformly distributed locations across the width product for each package in the sample. - 5.
 When measuring the thickness, place the sample between the micrometer surfaces and lower the spindle head or probe near, but outside, the area where the measurement will be made.
 Raise the spindle head or probe a distance of 0.008 mm to 0.01 mm (0.000 3 in to 0.000 4 in) and move the sheet to the measurement position.
-Drop the spindle head onto the test area of the sheet. - 15.
+Drop the spindle head onto the test area of the sheet. - 6.
 Read the dial thickness two seconds or more after the drop, or when the dial hand or digital readout becomes stationary.
-This procedure minimizes small errors that may occur when the spindle head or probe is lowered slowly onto the test area. - 16.
+This procedure minimizes small errors that may occur when the spindle head or probe is lowered slowly onto the test area. - 7.
 For succeeding measurements, raise the spindle head 0.008 mm to 0.01 mm (0.000 3 in to 0.000 4 in) above the rest position on the test surface, move to the next measurement location, and drop the spindle head onto the test area.
 Do not raise the spindle head more than 0.01 mm (0.000 4 in) above its rest position on the test area.
-Take measurements at least 6 mm (1⁄4 in) or more from the edge of the sheet. - 17.
-Repeat Steps 12 through 16 above on the remaining packages in the sample and record all thickness measurements.
+Take measurements at least 6 mm (1⁄4 in) or more from the edge of the sheet. - 8.
+Repeat steps 2 through 7 above on the remaining packages in the sample and record all thickness measurements.
 Compute and record the average thickness for the individual package and apply the following MAV requirements.